 Charter Index Ltd is a registered UK corporation operating from offices in London, UK and Fort Lauderdale, USA.

-Our process ensures that you receive completely unbiased advice and are able to view and enquire upon the entire worldwide fleet with more efficiency.
+Our process ensures that you receive completely unbiased advice and are able to view and inquire upon the entire worldwide fleet with more efficiency.

 The services provided to you on this site by Charter Index are free of charge and will therefore not increase the cost of your charter.
 In many instances charter rates quoted on the site may also prove negotiable.